 Day 8: Return to Rio.
 An inclusive return transfer to the city takes you back to where you started.
 From here you can fly home or have more adventures in South America.
-Why not kick off an epic experience with our awesome Rio to Lima Adventure?

 Please note: This unguided trip is a combination of local travel experiences.
 You will need to make sure you are in the right place at the right time to meet your daily tours, transfers and experiences.
 Some people you meet may be following the same itinerary as you, others may just be with you for certain parts of the package.
 This is a great way to get that independent traveller experience, while still enjoying loads of activities and meeting new people!